quelixir/secad/docs/docs/certificate-template-variables.md

 4. **Test templates** with various data scenarios
 5. **Keep templates simple** and focused on readability

+## Certificate Generation Dialog

+The certificate generation process is now handled through a comprehensive dialog interface that allows users to:

+### Available Options

+- **Template Selection**: Choose from available certificate templates
+- **Format Selection**: Generate certificates in PDF or DOCX format
+- **Certificate Number**: Use auto-generated sequential numbers or specify custom numbers
+- **Issue Date**: Set the certificate issue date (defaults to current date)
+- **Features**: Enable/disable watermarks and QR codes
+- **Custom Fields**: Add additional data that will be available as template variables

+### Generation Process

+1. **Template Loading**: Available templates are loaded from the certificate template registry
+2. **Number Generation**: Sequential certificate numbers are generated per entity per year
+3. **Data Validation**: All required data is validated before generation
+4. **Certificate Creation**: The certificate is generated with the selected options
+5. **Database Update**: The transaction's `certificateData` field is updated with generation metadata
+6. **Download**: The generated certificate is automatically downloaded

+### Certificate Numbering

+Certificate numbers follow a configurable format:

+- **Default Format**: `CERT-{YEAR}-{SEQUENCE}` (e.g., "CERT-2024-0001")
+- **Sequential**: Numbers increment automatically within each year
+- **Per-Entity**: Each entity maintains its own numbering sequence
+- **Year Rollover**: Sequence resets to 1 at the start of each new year

 ## Troubleshooting

 ### Common Issues